Using Epoxy Coating On Limestone Countertops

 Topical coatings are getting better, but often they can look plastic and they can be a real nuisance if maintenance to the stone is ever required.

-The topicals will prevent stains and acid etching though, which is the big selling point.
+The topicals will prevent stains and most acid etching, which is the big selling point.

 Stains and etching seem bad at first, however, they really aren't that big a deal and can be quickly and cheaply repaired by the homeowner in almost all cases.